 On inspection, many early illustrations of wind instruments that have been claimed as recorders hitherto will be found to be highly ambiguous.
 These ambiguous illustrations fall into two camps namely:

-• Pipes, in which the beak and window characteristic of duct flutes are lacking.
-Such instruments may be flageolets or recorders, but may just as well represent cornetti or shawms, or even trumpets.
+- pipes, in which the beak and window characteristic of duct flutes are lacking.
+Such instruments may be recorders, but may just as well represent other forms of end blown flute, or cornetti, shawms, or even trumpets.

 Medieval and early renaissance illustrations of duct flutes which are highly likely to be recorders are those in which tone-holes for seven fingers are clearly shown.
 Often the lowest tone-hole is paired, with one hole plugged with wax.
 Of these recorders, several external forms are generally depicted: